fitialovks/JI-9041378/README.md

 2. org.apache.logging.log4j.core.config.plugins.processor.PluginProcessor

 Both are registered via `META-INF/services/javax.annotation.processing.Processor` in their jars.
-Only one of them is applied without explicit `-processor` option for copmiler.
+Only one of them is applied without explicit `-processor` option for compiler.

 Instructions: